 The number of teams should be an even number so as to avoid "byes".
 If the number of teams is odd, one team will not have an opponent each week.
 The bye situation can be handled if necessary via league rules.

 League schedules are calculated using a round robin tournament calculation.
 This is a complicated formula but there are numerous round robin tournament calculation sites on the web.
 Wikipedia gives a good explanation and shows a manual method for calculating schedules.
 The formula assures that there are no duplicate matches within a round and no repeats within one cycle of the schedule.

 The league schedule calculation is based on the number of teams in a league and the number of rounds of play.
 If N is the number of teams in a league, N-1 is the number of rounds for one complete cycle of the schedule.
 The round robin tournament calculation assures that each team will play every other team in one cycle of the schedule.
 If more than N-1 rounds are specified, the schedule repeats.

 A typical golf league handicap calculation starts by subtracting course rating from player score for each round played.
 The next step is to average the obtained values, multiply them by a percentage and round to the nearest whole number.
 Some leagues may select the best 3 of the last 5 values to average.
 Others may use the best 5 of the last 10, throw out the high and low values and average the ones in the middle.
 Others may average all values.
-Percentage of handicap used may range from anywhere up to 100%.
+Percentage of handicap used typically ranges between 80% to 100%.
 The variations go on and on.

 A good handicap calculation will be based on three basic principles which include using the better "X" if "Y" scores posted as defined by score minus rating from the tee played, specifying maximum hole scores for handicap calculation purposes and specifying a maximum handicap.
 Everyone is going to have a bad round once in a while that is not typical of their ability and therefore should not be included in the handicap calculation.